-mPrep/s™ capsules solve multiple specimen processing challenges for microscopy, and other applications
+mPrep/s™ capsules solve multiple specimen processing challenges.

 Less damage.
 Encapsulated specimens can’t be lost or damaged during processing

 Efficient and consistent.
 Prepare multiple specimens simultaneously and identically